Barista Blend Oat Milk

 2 servings

-This barista oat milk recipe will take that delicious, creamy oat milk you get at the coffee shop and elevate it right at your own home.
+This barista blend oat milk recipe will take that delicious, creamy oat milk you get at the coffee shop and elevate it right at your own home.
 You don’t need to spend a fortune on bougie oat milk or fancy drinks from the coffee shop.
 With this oat milk recipe, you can do it right from home.

-❤️ Why You’ll Love Barista Oat Milk
+❤️ Why You’ll Love Barista Blend Oat Milk

-• Easy: Yes this recipe is a little bit more time-consuming, but it’s super easy to make your own oat milk at home
+• Easy: Yes, this recipe is a little bit more time-consuming, but it’s super easy to make your own oat milk at home.

 • Cheaper: Oat milk can be so pricey.
-This is a more cost-efficient way to make it at home
+This is a more cost-efficient way to make it at home.

-• Versatile: I’ve included some ideas on how to use this milk at home below in the recipe box
+• Versatile: I’ve included some ideas on how to use this milk at home in the recipe box below.

 Barista oat milk in a jug on a countertop.